-Vario- and altimeter is a must if you do free-flying, even when paramotoring it’s nice to have one.
-These devices are not cheap so I decided to build one by following this tutorial.
-My device has to meet following requirements:
+Vario- and altimeter is a must if you do free-flying, even in paramotoring it’s nice to have one.
+These devices are not cheap, so I decided to build one by following this tutorial.

 - attachment to reserve front container should be done by velcro strips

 - headphone connection jack

 - long battery life would be nice, but it’s not critical - I tend to do short flights (< 2h)